 Watch the fly-through video to learn about this stage of the project.
 Read supporting information for this fly-through video.

 |Project outcomes||Reduced congestion, improved safety and traffic efficiency|

 Construction activities commenced in early 2019.
 Expected completion of works is early 2020.

 About the project

-Council is committing $1.3 billion on more than 90 road improvement projects to take real action on congestion in Brisbane, by focusing on a range of solutions to improve the existing road network, getting residents home quicker and safer.
+Council is committing $1.3 billion on more than 90 road improvement projects to take real action on congestion in Brisbane.
+The focus is on a range of solutions to improve the existing road network, getting residents home quicker and safer.

-The existing roundabout at Murphy Road and Ellison Road is currently operating at capacity in the morning peak and over capacity in the evening peak, with long delays and queues on the southern and northern approaches.
-Congestion through the intersection is expected to increase without intervention.
+The existing roundabout at Murphy Road and Ellison Road is currently operating at capacity in the morning peak and over capacity in the evening peak.
+There are long delays and queues on the southern and northern approaches.
+Congestion through the intersection will increase without intervention.

-The project includes replacing the existing roundabout controlled intersection at Murphy Road and Ellison Road with a signalised intersection.
-Murphy Road will be widened from two to four lanes from the Gympie Road intersection to north of the Butt Street intersection.
-The Kittyhawk Drive and Murphy Road intersection will be upgraded to cater for future traffic flows and improve the road alignment.
-The Butt Street and Murphy Road intersection will be signalised to improve safety for pedestrians and vehicles accessing Butt Street.
+The project includes replacing the existing roundabout at Murphy Road and Ellison Road with a signalised intersection.
+Council will widen Murphy Road from two to four lanes from the Gympie Road intersection to north of the Butt Street intersection.
+Upgrades to the Kittyhawk Drive and Murphy Road intersection will cater for future traffic flows and improve the road alignment.
+The Butt Street and Murphy Road intersection will be signalised.
+This will improve safety for pedestrians and vehicles accessing Butt Street.